 About the Minnesota Pollution Control Agency

-Mission: Working to protect and improve our environment and enhance human health.
+Mission: Working to protect and improve our environment and human health.

 We fulfill our mission by monitoring environmental quality, offer assistance, enforce environmental regulations, and support environmental education.
 Learn more about the MPCA.